MackLetladi/multi-modal-image-retrieval-system-main/README.md

 ## API Documentation

-Once the backend is running, visit http://localhost:8000/docs for the interactive API documentation.
+Once the backend and frontend is running, visit http://localhost:8000/ for the interactive API documentation.

 ## Assumptions